Demilade-Omitiran/lambda-proj/README.md

 # LAMBDA PROJECT
-Tools: ExpressJS (Node), Sequelize (for migrations and database queries), GitHub Actions, AWS Lambda
+Tools: ExpressJS (Node), Sequelize (for migrations and database queries), GitHub Actions, AWS Lambda, AWS RDS.

 JSend was used for the response body formats.